 The autumnal equinox occurs in September.

-What kinds of fruit ripen in September?
-If you’re shopping in a supermarket, you will see a wide variety of fichi, figs, pesche, peaches and above all uva, grapes!
+What fruits ripen in September?
+If you go shopping in a supermarket, you’ll see a wide variety of fichi, figs, pesche, peaches and above all uva, grapes!

 Il fico, i fichi

 The fig, the figs

 La pesca, le pesche

 L’uva è così acida che non riesco a mangiarla.

 The grapes are so sour that I can’t eat them.